laravel/docs/api-authentication.md

 #### Checking Scopes On A Token Instance

-Once an access token authenticated request has entered your application, you may still check if the token has a given scope using the `tokenCan` method on the authenticated `User` model instance:
+Once an access token authenticated request has entered your application, you may still check if the token has a given scope using the `tokenCan` method on the authenticated `User` instance:

     use Illuminate\Http\Request;